 When evaluating halal compliance software, assess against these criteria:

+MHMS 2020 alignment.
 Does the platform reflect the actual structure of MHMS 2020?
 Can you manage all key compliance areas — JKHD, HAS/IHCS, HCP, supplier qualification, internal audit, NCR, training — in one system?

+Certificate lifecycle management.
 Can it track supplier halal certificates with expiry dates, send automated alerts (60, 30, 7 days before expiry), and maintain an approved supplier register?
 This is the highest-frequency compliance failure — the software must handle it natively.

-Halal compliance data includes supplier information, internal audit findings, and organisational governance records.
+Data security.
 The platform must provide role-based access control, data encryption, and secure hosting — ideally with data residency in Malaysia or the region.

-Before committing to any halal compliance platform, ask:
+Before committing to any halal compliance platform:

 The right halal compliance software makes MHMS 2020 compliance sustainable — not just achievable.
 It reduces the administrative burden that consumes your Halal Executive's time, ensures that nothing falls through the cracks, and provides the audit-ready evidence that JAKIM expects.